ichoukou/OuyeXie.github.io/Languages/IELTS/11 the Internet.md

         - friends and families -> loved ones
         - involve -> entail
         - can be accessed
+        - some would consider ...
+        - ranging from ... to ...
         - reliable
         - in earlier times
         - faraway places
         - global trade
+        - flow of information